alexmojaki/funcfinder/README.md

 **What if I ask a question looking for a function with multiple arguments?**
 No problem. funcfinder will automatically try out every possible rearrangement behind the scenes.
 It will even rearrange the arguments in the source code it prints for you to match your question.
 In short, this is not an issue.

-**Why is this as a git repository and not a website?
-Is this scalable?**
-This is a simple way to deploy an experiment.
-If people show interest then maybe one day this will be something more.